Picking the Holiday Party Date

 Holiday Party Extras That Will “WOW” The Team

 So you want to do something outside the box for your team.
 The following are some suggestions on what you can do to truly “wow” the office.
 How about a premium bourbon distillery tour and tasting with appetizers?
 Or front-row seats to the bourbon barrel-making process.
 Perhaps a bourbon and wine pairing is more your office pace.
 You can also go the route of fancy decorations at your party, including ice sculptures with caviar on them, a chocolate fountain and even a fancy charcuterie board.

 Ideas For Your Company Holiday Party

-Mint Julep Experiences plans one-day and multi-day excursions on the Kentucky Bourbon Trail, at Kentucky horse farms and so much more.
+Mint Julep Experiences plans one-day and multi-day trips on the Kentucky Bourbon Trail, at Kentucky horse farms and so much more.
 Several bourbon distilleries, craft breweries and food artisans offer exclusive tastings or private tours only available to Mint Julep customers.
 Behind-the-scenes access, straight-from-the-barrel tastings, cocktail mixology classes, creative beer or bourbon flights and cooking demos are some of the ideas we can offer your employees for a fun time away from the office for the holidays.
 Tell us what you’re interested in, and our Louisville experience experts will help you customize the ultimate experience for your company party.

 For smaller teams, our Bourbon City Cruisers offer a fun city sightseeing cruise and downtown Louisville cocktail cruise during the holidays.
 Cruises can accommodate up to six people each in an electric-powered tuk-tuk, and multiple tuks are available for an office up to 18 people.
 Each three-hour cruise includes a look at all the holiday lights, plus festive cocktails along the way!